 This testing was not comprehensive.
 So, it’s possible PFOA and PFOS are more widespread across America.
 And that includes private wells and small water systems, which weren’t part of the testing.

-EPA officials recommend NSF and ANSI Certified filters to reduce PFOA and PFOS.
-And certified filters can reduce PFOA and PFOS by more than 95%.
+EPA officials recommend NSF and ANSI-certified filters to reduce PFOA and PFOS.
+Certified filters can reduce PFOA and PFOS by more than 95%.

-And Culligan also provides bottled water in case of an emergency.
+Culligan also provides bottled water in case of an emergency.